kidist-berhanu/Sentiment-Analysis-for-Social-Media-Data/README.md

 # Data Collection: The first step involves collecting data from social media platforms.
 This can be done using APIs provided by the platforms themselves or through web scraping techniques.
 In our case We used a Dataset from kaggle that contain comments on Gaming from reddit.

+# Preprocessing: The collected data usually contains noise such as emojis, hashtags, URLs, Null values and non-standard spellings.
+Preprocessing involves cleaning the data by removing these elements, tokenizing the text, and converting it to a standardized format.